nrg500/monorepo/products/blog/content/posts/inverse.md

 tags = ["thoughts"]
 +++

-# The inverse ratio between social position and humaneness

 ## Introduction
 I was reading The Gulag Archipelago by Solzhenitsyn and encountered this phrase where he is describing the social hierarchy of guards in the Gulag as: "The inverse ratio between social position and humaneness".
 The context is that according to Solzhenitsyn there is a negative selection process that occurs in the training, education and most obviously in the work of the guards.
 This selection process causes a situation where almost invariably the higher up the ladder a guard ends up, the less humane this guard would have to be.
 In other words, to be a succesful guard, you must be inhumane.